MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 You're redirected to the Power Pages home page, where the new site appears in the **My sites** list.
 When the new site is ready, you can edit it by using the Power Pages design studio.

-## View the list of new data model sites
+## View the list of enhanced data model sites

 You can view newly created sites from the Power Pages home page.